jacobkrantz/Simple-HOHMM/README.md

 * Automated testing is performed by Travis CI.
 * All test cases are located in `/test`.

-To run the entire suite of tests, execute:
+To run the entire suite of tests locally, execute:
 `>>> python -m unittest discover -s test`
 alternatively:
 `>>> python setup.py test`